 Due to their need for constant exercise, you may want to think about lead training your Bengal or investing in a catio, so he can have access to the outdoors.
 That said, they can be successfully kept as indoor cats but you will need to make sure your Bengal has plenty of interactive toys to keep him entertained.
 Investing in one or two cat trees is a good idea for this breed, as they love to climb and explore high vantage points.

 Like the genetically related Abyssinian, Bengals are incredibly social compared to other cats, and they do not cope well when left alone for long periods.
 They are always looking for attention and aren't too shy about pestering you for it!

 Despite their extrovert personality, Bengals are quite affectionate towards their human owners.
-They get on well with children and larger animals like dogs, and will flourish from the additional interaction.
+They get on well with children and can definitely befriend larger animals like dogs, provided you introduce them properly.
+In fact, they will flourish from the additional interaction.
 They can easily be taught tricks and games like fetch, and will enjoy the energy of a busy household.

-The Bengal’s dense short coat is relatively easy to maintain.
+The dense, short coat of the Bengal is relatively easy to maintain.
 A good brush once or twice a week is sufficient to remove dead hair and distribute skin oils.
-Like all cats, it’s a good idea to brush them more often during shedding season.
+As with any cat, it’s always a good idea to brush more often during shedding season.